Wisdom Teeth Extraction Irvine, CA

 Wisdom teeth extraction can help to relieve pain in a patient’s teeth that results from the wisdom teeth causing crowding issues or growing incorrectly.
 There are many different reasons you may need to extract your wisdom teeth.
 Wisdom teeth extraction removes the third set of molars in the back of your mouth.

-Wisdom teeth extraction is available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Wisdom teeth extraction is available at Total Care Implant Dentistry in Irvine and the surrounding area.
 Most patients who need wisdom teeth extraction are in the stages of young adulthood.
 Call us today at (949) 258-9682 to learn more and schedule an appointment.

 Understanding Wisdom Teeth Extraction